Want to help improve the health of your community?

 To promote the provision of high-quality, comprehensive healthcare that is accessible, coordinated, culturally and linguistically competent, and community directed for all underserved populations.

 Community, migrant, and homeless health centers are not-for-profit providers of healthcare to America’s poor and medically underserved.
 Health centers serve the working poor and the uninsured in the nation’s neediest intercity, suburban, and rural communities.
 Innovative CHC programs in primary and preventive care serve 23 million people through 8,500 delivery sites.

 The innovative and successful CHC model has been heralded as a template for this nation’s healthcare system.
 The CHC model integrates oral health into a comprehensive primary care approach.
 The nation, however, faces a shortage of dentists, and health center communities are especially hard hit by this lack of dental and oral healthcare.
 CHCs are working to address the growing oral health crisis in their communities by expanding dental facilities and hiring dentists, and ATSU-MOSDOH is working with the CHCs to help alleviate that crisis.

 ATSU-MOSDOH is an accredited, private, non-profit dental school offering an innovative dental education curriculum that includes a community health point of view where students serve in CHC settings.
-In addition, dental student coursework in the four-year program includes a certificate in public health management allowing graduates an inroad to obtaining a master in public health.
+In addition, dental student coursework in the four-year program includes a certificate in public health with a dental emphasis, allowing graduates a pathway to obtaining a master’s degree in public health.
 Students also have the opportunity to learn about community leadership, CHCs’ organizational structure and governance, underserved population outreach strategies, and health policy development.

 More information and related links: